MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

    - <strong>User alias@domain</strong> creates user folders that include a domain name.
 If you aren't using a file share already in use with Folder Redirection or another user data solution, select this naming convention to eliminate folder naming conflicts when multiple users of the share have identical aliases (which can happen if the users belong to different domains).

 6. On the **Enter the sync share name** page, specify a name and a description for the sync share.
-This is not advertised on the network but is visible in Server Manager and Windows Powershell to help distinguish sync shares from each other.
+This is not advertised on the network but is visible in Server Manager and Windows PowerShell to help distinguish sync shares from each other.

 7. On the **Grant sync access to groups** page, specify the group that you created that lists the users allowed to use this sync share.